The Straits Times: Occupation

+The children's newspaper, outlined in the third goal, was published as Sakura and included as a free supplement in the 10 June 1942 edition of the Syonan Shimbun, though it was later sold separately for one sen. In addition to the Sakura children's newspaper, the Syonan Shimbun, in all its iterations, was used by the Japanese government as a way of attempting to create pro-Japanese youth leaders among the multiethnic, multilingual children of Singapore.

+The paper was later published as The Syonan Times, The Syonan Sinbun, and The Syonan Shimbun.
+The changes in the spelling arose from squabbles between adherents of different romanisation systems, namely Hepburn romanisation and a standard devised by the Japanese military government (i.e. General Tojo was written as Tozyo).
+On 8 December 1942, the anniversary of the initial Japanese invasion, the paper was published as the Syonan Sinbun, the English-language edition of a Japanese newspaper.
+It finally became the Syonan Shimbun on 8 December 1943.
+The paper was reverted to The Straits Times on 5 September 1945 as Singapore returned to British colonial rule and subsequently until today.

 During this period, the paper was thoroughly pro-Japanese and would often report on Japan's war efforts in the Pacific.
 The newspaper was run by members of the Japanese military propaganda division and included prominent writers such as Masuji Ibuse.

 Seabridge and his wife fled Singapore on 11 February 1942 and went to Batavia (present-day Jakarta).
 From Batavia, Seabridge filed a secret report for the War Cabinet in London in April 1942 on the failure of both military and civilian governments to hold and maintain Singapore's defences.Singapore itself was in a state of almost complete chaos from the end of December.
 Civil Servants who had evacuated from the Malay States sought to set up temporary departments in Singapore for no other apparent reason than the preservation of their jobs.
 Even the FMS Income Tax Department set itself up in Singapore after the last Federated State had fallen into Japanese hands.
 The Civil administration cracked badly and broke completely at some points.
 There was little co-operation with the Services, and many indications of jealousy and fear that outsiders might poach on the preserves of the Civil Servant … The extent to which obstructionists flourished was staggering.